Arthwr/simple-react-calc/README.md

 # Simple calculator .
-Production Build
+Dev Build
 Simple calc made with React to learn and apply basic concepts